 On the other hand, ISO 14001 focuses on how well an entity can manage its environment.
 The ISO 14001 is based on continual improvement, whereby an organization will need to implement and improve environmental conservation processes and monitor them continually.
 While both standards share clauses from the ISO’s HLS (High-Level Structure), there is a difference between how the clauses are implemented.

 In conclusion, there are a number of significant differences between ISO 9001 and ISO 14001.
 More than anything else, this is down to the different focus of the respective standards.
-9001 has requirements specific to the issue of quality management.
-While 14001 has requirements specific to the issue of environmental management.
+ISO 9001 has requirements specific to the issue of quality management, whereas ISO 14001 has requirements specific to the issue of environmental management.

-However, there are also similarities between the two standards.
+At the same time, there are similarities between the two standards.
 This is due to both being ISO-MSS and so both following the HLS.
 This makes it easier for organizations looking to implement more than one ISO-MSS at once, as certain requirements are shared.